-Students have opportunities to participate in and lead critical research and fieldwork in Philadelphia or abroad, through which they build the skills necessary to conduct anthropological studies in academic or professional settings.
+Pursue advanced research with the Doctor of Philosophy in Anthropology in the College of Liberal Arts at Temple University.
+In this 43-credit, highly selective doctoral program, students have opportunities to lead and participate in critical research and fieldwork in Philadelphia, elsewhere in the U.S. or abroad, building the skills necessary to conduct anthropological studies in academic or professional settings.

-You’ll work alongside esteemed faculty members who specialize in multiple research areas, and you’ll have access to Temple’s collaborative biology, linguistic and media labs, as well as the Laboratory of Research and Exhibitions, which houses archaeological, biological, ethnological and historical collections.
+You’ll work alongside esteemed faculty members who specialize in multiple research areas including pre-historic and historic archaeology, bio-archaeology, biological anthropology, sociocultural anthropology, linguistic anthropology, visual anthropology and medical anthropology.
+You’ll have access to Temple’s linguistic and media labs, as well as the Laboratory of Research and Exhibitions, which houses archaeological, biological, ethnological and historical collections from all over the world, as well as the equipment and resources necessary to conduct innovative research in various areas of anthropology.
 Learn more about research in the Anthropology Department.

 While many Anthropology PhD students pursue full-time faculty positions in colleges and universities, others pursue academic and non-academic research opportunities or enter policy and administrative positions.
 Our new courses on professionalization and numerous extra-curricular events, workshops and activities provide training in transferrable skills.